zpqu/docker-builds/build-files/snpeff/v5.3a/README.md

 # Overview
-This container provides a minimal and efficient environment for running snpEff — a popular variant annotation tool.
+This container provides a minimal and efficient environment for running snpEff (with bgzip and tabix support) — a popular variant annotation tool.

 Built on Ubuntu:noble  with a focus on small size, security, and compatibility, this image is optimized for use in local development, CI/CD workflows, cloud environments, and cross-platform deployments (including Apple Silicon and ARM64 servers).